Semiparametric Single-Index Estimation for Average Treatment Effects: Introduction

-By relaxing the parametric assumption on the propensity score model, we estimate the conditional probability using an orthogonal series-based estimation method.
-Compared with the approach in \cite{Liu2018} and \cite{sun2021estimation}, our estimation approach requires neither the boundedness of the support of the regression function nor the boundedness of the regression function itself \citep[see][]{Chen2007,dong2016estimation,dong2020a,LiQi2007}.
-It is computationally tractable and allows for moderately large dimension covariates.
-Our propensity score estimator has a super convergence rate $O_{p}(1/N)$ along the direction of the true parameter and has a standard convergence rate $O_{p}(1/\sqrt{N})$ along with all other directions, where $N$ is the sample size.
-Our method can be further extended by assuming the conditional probability depends on the covariates vector through several linear combinations \citep[see][among others]{koenker2009parametric,li2016flexible,Ma2012,Ma2013,RACINE2004}.
+Through relaxing the parametric assumption on the propensity score model, we estimate the conditional probability utilizing an orthogonal series-based estimation method.
+In comparison with the approaches of \cite{Liu2018} and \cite{sun2021estimation}, our estimation methodology eliminates the need for both the boundedness of the regression function's support and the boundedness of the regression function itself \citep[see][]{Chen2007,dong2016estimation,dong2020a,LiQi2007}.
+The method is computationally tractable and accommodates moderately large dimensional covariates.
+Our propensity score estimator achieves a super convergence rate $O_{p}(1/N)$ along the direction of the true parameter while maintaining a standard convergence rate $O_{p}(1/\sqrt{N})$ along all other directions, where $N$ denotes the sample size.
+The methodology can be further extended by assuming the conditional probability depends on the covariates vector through several linear combinations \citep[see][among others]{koenker2009parametric,li2016flexible,Ma2012,Ma2013,RACINE2004}.

-The rest of this paper is organized as follows. \Cref{section:identification} introduces treatment effect parameters of interest and \Cref{section:estimation} explains our semiparametric estimation method.
-We provide the large sample properties of the estimators in \Cref{section:asymptotic} and simulation results in \Cref{section:simulation}.
-We present the empirical results regarding the effect of maternal smoking on babies' birth weight and the effect of job training program on future earnings in \Cref{section:empirical} and conclude in \Cref{section:conclusion}.
-Appendix A finally gives the proof of the main theorem of this paper.
-Due to the space limitation, there are some additional details with results about sieve expansions in Appendix B, detailed proofs in Appendix C, extra simulation results in Appendix D, and extra empirical results in Appendix E.
+The rest of this paper is organized as follows.
+Section \ref{section:identification} introduces treatment effect parameters of interest, and Section \ref{section:estimation} explains our semiparametric estimation method.
+We provide the large sample properties of the estimators in Section \ref{section:asymptotic} and simulation results in Section \ref{section:simulation}.
+We present the empirical results regarding the effect of maternal smoking on babies' birth weight and the effect of job training programs on future earnings in Section \ref{section:empirical} and conclude in Section \ref{section:conclusion}.
+Appendix A presents the proof of the main theorem.
+Appendix B provides detailed sieve expansions.
+Appendix C contains supplementary theoretical proofs.
+Appendices D and E present additional simulation results and empirical findings, respectively.